kmega/Neighborhood-Map/README.md

-# Neighborhood Map Showcase
+# Neighborhood Map Project

-This is a showcase of one of the projects I completed at Udacity platform during Front-End Developer course.
+This is one of the projects I completed at Udacity platform during Front-End Developer course.